19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 - Decrease a PCs speed by 5' times X where X is the [Strength X Property](../Items/Equipment/Individual%20Item%20Cards/Armors/Armor%20Properties/Strength%20X%20Property.md) of their worn armor.
 	- Only items with the [Armor X Property](../Items/Equipment/Individual%20Item%20Cards/Armors/Armor%20Properties/Armor%20X%20Property.md) are considered worn armor.

 A creature's speed is defined by their stat block and may or may not follow this rule.
-If unspecified, it is 30' + (5' x creature [Level](../Player%20Characters/Derived%20Statistics/Level.md)).
+If unspecified, it is 25' + (5' x the creature's [Level](../Player%20Characters/Derived%20Statistics/Level.md)).

 *Good for gamers who enjoy the nitty gritty of positioning tactics on battle maps.*